JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/Good_and_Evil.md

 \*\*\*\*\*\*\*

 > **(TUB)** “Until you attain Paradise levels, **goodness will always be more of a quest than a possession**, more of a goal than an experience of attainment.
 But even as you hunger and thirst for righteousness, you experience increasing satisfaction in the partial attainment of goodness.
-The presence of goodness and evil in the world is in itself positive proof of the existence and reality of man’s **moral will**, the personality, which thus identifies these values and is also able to choose between them.” [[UB 132:2.8](/en/The_Urantia_Book/132#p2_8)]
+The presence of goodness and evil in the world is in itself positive proof of the existence and reality of man’s **moral will**, the personality, which thus identifies these values and is also able to choose between them.” <a id="a141_513"></a>[[UB 132:2.8](/en/The_Urantia_Book/132#p2_8)]

 <figure id="Figure_4" class="image urantiapedia">
 <img src="/image/article/The_Mighty_Messenger/2022_Special/026.jpg">